Baker: More than 2 million Mass. residents will be fully vaccinated by end of week

 “I fully expect that at some point later this week, we’ll pass two million people in Massachusetts fully vaccinated,” Baker stated.

-Baker also noted that Massachusetts is the first state to deliver at least one dose of the vaccine to more than 50 percent of residents over the age of 18.
+Baker said that Massachusetts is now the first state to deliver at least one dose of the vaccine to more than 50 percent of residents over the age of 18.

-All resident over the age of 16 will become eligible for the vaccine on April 19 and Baker urged everyone to schedule an appointment when the time comes.
+All residents over the age of 16 will become eligible for the vaccine on April 19 and Baker urged everyone to schedule an appointment when the time comes.

 “The vaccine saves lives.
 If there’s any doubt in anybody’s mind about that, they should take a look at the success that vaccinating older Americans has had on older American case counts and older American hospitalizations,” Baker said.
 “They have plunged dramatically since we began vaccinating senior citizens.”